flevenson/space-yourself/README.md

 # Purpose

-a first attempt at an app in vue, pulling from the nasa search api to get images to display
+-a first attempt at an app in vue, pulling from the nasa search api to get images to display

+-a user should be able to visit the app, select from the past astronomy photos of the day and also search for an image using a specific search term.

 ### Getting it Running: